cognitivepsychology/learn-tutorials/Contributing.md

 #### 4. Sync published `learn-tutorials/` content with `streambed/` !

 From `learn-tutorials/`, run

 ```
-git checkout master
-git pull origin master
 make push-to-streambed folder=web_app_tutorials
 ```

 where "web_app_tutorials" is an example of a content directory name.

-If you made modifications in more than one content directory, run `$ make push-to-streambed` in sequence with the appropriate `folder` tag.
+If you made modifications in more than one content directory, run `make push-to-streambed` in sequence with the appropriate `folder` tag.

 #### 5. Preview/Test new or updated content

 **Either**:

-Use the stage environment by:
+Use the stage environment:

-1. Committing your modifications and pushing to the online repo:
+- Commit your modifications and pushing to the online repo:

 From `streambed/`, run